bradenshipley/vanillajs-projects/vanilla-piano/README.md

 ### Summary

-Begin by examining the exisiting code.
+Begin by examining the existing code.
 You'll notice that our piano is a Scalable Vector Graphic (SVG); you can find more information on SVG's <a href="https://www.w3schools.com/graphics/svg_intro.asp">here</a>.

 ### Instructions